-- 1. NOTICE: Conformity with Montana statutes: The provisions of the certificate conform to the minimum requirements of Montana law and control over any conflicting statutes of any state in which the insured resides on or after the effective date of the certificate - 2.
-Pregnancy will be covered, the same as any other sickness, anything in The Policy to the contrary notwithstanding.
+- 1. NOTICE: Conformity with Montana statutes: The provisions of this certificate conform to the minimum requirements of Montana law and control over any conflicting statutes of any state in which the insured resides on or after the effective date of this certificate. - 2.
+Pregnancy will be covered, the same as any other Sickness, anything in The Policy to the contrary notwithstanding.